Tips to help teens move

 personal things they can’t live without.

-Give them a list of tasks to complete, such as packing their room, helping out with
+Give them a list of tasks to complete, such as packing their room, helping out with younger

-them feel like their contributing to the move.
+feel like their contributing to the move.